att-comdev/treasuremap/docs/source/deployment.rst

   plane nodes).
 - data/workers: Designate nodes that will not run kubernetes master services and will be used for hosting user workloads (e.g., compute nodes)
 - data/ntp/servers_joined: Upstream NTP servers.
-You may specify corporate NTP servers here if available.
+Use local NTP sources if available, or corporate or other reachable external sources where local NTP is not available.
 - data/storage/ceph/cluster_cidr: CIDR(s) for Ceph internal traffic.
 Set this to the list of all management networks used in the environment that will host Ceph services.
 In practice, this means the list of the management networks